The full-sky Spherical Fourier-Bessel power spectrum in general relativity: MultiWindow approach

 Up to now, we considered correlations for galaxy pairs over the whole survey.
 However, it might be convenient (or even necessary) to separate the observed catalog into several radial bins.
 In that case, it will be necessary to consider correlations that are both in the same bin (auto-correlations) and across different redshift bins (cross-bin correlations).

 As an example, we consider a two-bins configuration, where the bins are defined by two top-hat window functions $W_i(z)\in[z_1,z_2]$.
-This however introduces the presence of oscillations on the spherical power spectrum, due to the finite integration boundary for the spherical multipoles $\mathcal{M}_\ell$, as discussed in the next sections and visualized in Appendix~\ref{app:MW} (specifically, see Figure~\ref{fig:mwsurv}).
+This however introduces the presence of oscillations on the spherical power spectrum, due to the finite integration boundary for the spherical multipoles $\mathcal{M}_\ell$, as discussed in the next sections and visualized in Appendix~\ref{app:MW} (specifically, see Fig.~\ref{fig:mwsurv}).
 To partially overcome this issue, we model the top-hat window functions as double hyperbolic-tangent functions, with variable parameters to define the width and position of the bins as well as the tilt of their boundaries.
 This allows us to have a smooth transition that mitigates oscillations.
 On the other hand, the tail of the window functions is not as sharp as the top-hat one, and one must be careful when interpreting the results for separated bins.
-Each spherical multipole defined in equation~\eqref{sph_mult_win}, will now be computed for both window functions.
+Each spherical multipole defined in Eq.~\eqref{sph_mult_win}, will now be computed for both window functions.
 Latin letters now label the redshift bin index.
 The spherical power spectrum is then defined by four indexes $(k,k',i,j)$ and reads

 By considering only the $\delta_{ m }$ and RSD terms, all contributions are intrinsically local and the cross-bin power spectrum would be suppressed above a certain radial coherence length.
-On the other hand, integrated effects such as lensing convergence $\kappa$ introduce non-local contributions, hence a non-vanishing cross-bin power spectrum~\cite{Raccanelli_2016}.
-This means that the multi-window approach with cross-bin correlations could be employed to isolate and extract projection effects from the total signal.
+On the other hand, integrated effects such as lensing convergence $\kappa$ introduce nonlocal contributions, hence a nonvanishing cross-bin power spectrum~\cite{Raccanelli_2016}.
+This means that the multiwindow approach with cross-bin correlations could be employed to isolate and extract projection effects from the total signal.

 We test this for a set of log-spaced $(k,k')$ modes to showcase the theoretical framework.
-To implement this in an actual analysis, one should first select the proper $k$-modes as discussed in Section~\ref{subsec:modsel}, both to preserve linear scales and account for the power spectrum discretization due to a finite spherical shell.
+To implement this in an actual analysis, one should first select the proper $k$ modes as discussed in Sec.~\ref{subsec:modsel}, both to preserve linear scales and account for the power spectrum discretization due to a finite spherical shell.